How to integrate ethical dimensions in teaching standards

 This activity came as a follow up to the 10th Policy Dialogue Forum of the International Task Force on Teachers for Education 2030.
 During this forum, UNESCO Member States issued an Outcome Statement asking for the development of a guidance framework for this issue.
 The Delhi meeting was the second of the regional consultations, the first having taken place in Latin America (Georgetown, Guyana) from 17-19 July 2019.

-The consultation workshop was opened by Mr. Eric Falt, Head of UNESCO Delhi Office, and Dr. Hrushikesh Senapaty, Director of the National Council of Educational Research and Training (NCERT).
+The consultation workshop was opened by Mr Eric Falt, Head of the UNESCO Delhi Office, and Dr Hrushikesh Senapaty, Director of the National Council of Educational Research and Training (NCERT).

 It gathered about 300 invited participants, comprised of:

 - representatives from teacher organizations,

 - pre-service teachers and regional youth ambassadors, and

 The Consultation Forum took place on Day 1, while Day 2 was devoted to a closed meeting of the international expert group.
 Both events provided the opportunity to discuss preparatory documents commissioned by the International Task Force on Teachers.
 These included: a research and policy literature review; a mapping and comparative analysis of national and regional frameworks currently in place or under development, and; the major outcomes of an online survey.

 Discussions highlighted the importance of considering the “demonstration of personal and professional ethics such as integrity” in professional standards frameworks, along with professional knowledge and professional practice.
 This also came out in the online survey, where respondents emphasized the need to take into consideration dimensions such as respect for students' rights/dignity; respect for parents/guardians, and; respect for terms of employment.